ms/buildtogether.tech/collaborate/index.md

 :   If users are different from one another, they are best served by a chorus of
     explanations <cite>Caulfield2016</cite>.
-Do not be afraid of providing multiple explanations to a single question that suggest different approaches or are written for different prior levels of understanding.
-FIXME: this is why Stack Overflow has been successful.
+Do not be afraid of providing multiple explanations to a single question that suggest different approaches or are written for different prior levels of understanding.  <span class="fixme">this is why Stack Overflow has been successful.</span>